Bureau of Oceans and International Environmental and Scientific Affairs

 The Bureau of Oceans and International Environmental and Scientific Affairs (OES) is a functional bureau within the United States Department of State.
-The Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs coordinates a suite of portfolios related to oceans, environmental, polar, scientific, fisheries, wildlife, conservation, and natural resource and health affairs that affect U.S. foreign policy interests.
-The Assistant Secretary reports to the Under Secretary of State for Economic Growth, Energy, and the Environment.
+The Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs coordinates United States foreign-policy work relating to space, oceans, polar affairs, fisheries, the environment, science, health, wildlife, conservation, and natural resources.
+The bureau reports to the Under Secretary of State for Economic Affairs.

 Overview

-The bureau is headed by the Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs.
-There has been no Senate-confirmed Assistant Secretary since Kerri-Ann Jones resigned in April 2014.
-Ambassador Marcia Bernicat currently performs the non-exclusive duties of the office as Senior Bureau Official.